Bonus Chapters

 "I am not—"

 Something in Matthew broke open.
 Some carefully maintained wall that had kept him separate from the world, kept him cold and calculating and safe.
-It crumbled under the weight of her words, under the simple acceptance in her eyes.
+It crumbled under the weight of her words.

 "I want to marry you," he said.